-With some organization, your basement area can become functional and turned into a useable, family friendly space, instead of a catchall for junk and clutter.
+With some organization, your basement area can become functional and turned into a usable, family friendly space, instead of a catchall for junk and clutter.

-- What family members or friends you need to call so they can come claim their stuff and take care of it how they see fit.
+- What family members or friends you need to call so they can come claim their stuff and take care of it as they see fit.
 Not your problem after all, right!

 - Calling for donation pick up or if you will need to borrow a truck to drop stuff at a donation center.